wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Madison, WI 53704

-Another option is to lookup an inmate by accessing the electronic registers that the facility makes available online.
-In Wisconsin, local county jails are under supervision by the local law enforcement agency, usually a sheriff’s department.
-Therefore, visiting the agency website will provide access to the inmates’ register for that county.
+Another option is to look up an inmate by accessing the electronic registers that the facility makes available online.
+In Wisconsin, local county jails are under the supervision of a local law enforcement agency, usually a sheriff's department.
+Therefore, visiting the agency website will provide access to the inmates' register for that county.
 A limitation is that updates may not be as regular as a direct visit to the facility.
 State facilities have online registration available at the State Department of Corrections website.
-Another way is to get information by contacting the relevant agency representative through phone, mail, or email.
+Another way to get information is to contact the relevant agency representative by phone, mail, or email.

 How Do I Conduct an Inmate Search in Wisconsin?